jaden-2/Dpro-Final-assignment/README.md

 <h3>Acknowledgments</h3>
 <ul>
+  <li><strong>Organizers: </strong>The Association for Overseas Technical Cooperation and Sustainable Partnership (AOTS), University of Abuja, and Baze University for organizing the Machine Learning Engineering course.</li>
   <li><strong>Instructor: </strong> Special thanks to the instructors of the Machine Learning Engineering course at Dpro for their guidance.</li>
   <li><strong>Community: </strong>Grateful for the feedback and suggestions from peers and the online machine learning community.</li>
 </ul>